belen-albeza/kata-rpg-combat-ts/KATA.md

 - Characters that belong to the same faction are considered **allies**.
   - Characters can heal themselves, _and_ allies.
   - Characters cannot attack allies.

+### 🚀 Iteration 5: Non-character targets (props)

+- Characters can damage **Props** (a tree, a house, etc.).
+Any entity with **Health** that is not a Character, is a prop.

+- Props cannot heal or be healed.

+- Props cannot deal damage.

+- Props do not belong to any faction, they are neutral.